Hertzole/runtime-options-manager/README.md

    URL: `https://package.openupm.com`
    Scopes:
    - `com.openupm`
-   - `se.hertzole.settingsmanager`
+   - `se.hertzole.runtime-options-manager`
 2. Click apply and close the project settings.
 3. Open up the package manager.
    Click in the menu bar Window → Package Manager
-4. Select `Packages: My Registries` in the menu bar of the package manager window.
+4. Click the `+` in the top left corner and select `Add package by name...` or `Add package from git URL...`
-5. You should see Unity Options Manager under the `Hertzole` section.
-Click on it and then press Install in the bottom right corner.
+5. Paste in `se.hertzole.runtime-options-manager` into the field and click add

 ### Unity package manager through git
 1. Open up the Unity package manager